Last Updated on June 1, 2021

 Stay on this trail until you reach the boundary marked by The U.S. Department of Energy, complete with a sign warning outdoor enthusiasts of the potential danger of unmarked, unexploded ordnance.
 Promptly turn left here and begin a slow descent to Otero Canyon.

 Head left at the junction with Otero Canyon, where the trail follows and at times crosses a mostly dry stream bed.
 Be aware of mountain bikes zooming by on this flat, wide section of trail.

 From Otero Canyon connect to Tunnel Canyon trail and begin an ascent back to the junction of West Ridge trail.
-Stay on Tunnel Canyon Trail and begin a final descent to the parking lot/trail head.
+Stay on Tunnel Canyon trail and begin a final descent to the parking lot.

 Bear Canyon to Albert G. Simms City Park

 Basics: This is one of the best hikes in Albuquerque for beginners.
-This loop trail is crisscrossed by other paths and is very easily shortened or expanded with the use of a map from Elena Gallegos Picnic Area or the AllTrails app.
+This loop trail is crisscrossed by other paths and is very easily shortened or expanded with use of a map from Elena Gallegos Picnic Area or the AllTrails app.